21 Low-PersonalPoints Snack Combos to Help You Stay Within Your Daily Budget

 14. Endive cups with chicken or tuna salad

 15. Turkey and pickle kabobs

 Agree to agree: Food feels more fun when it’s served on a stick.
-Slice a dill pickle into ½-inch-thick rounds, cube a fresh turkey breast (or fold deli meat into bite-sized pieces), then thread them onto a skewer, alternating ingredients.
+Slice a dill pickle into ½-inch-thick rounds, cube cooked turkey breast (or fold deli meat into bite-size pieces), then thread them onto a skewer, alternating ingredients.

 If you feel like something crunchy, try:

 16. Kale chips